lycheeverse/lycheeverse.github.io/rate-limits.md

 ## Rate Limits

 > [!NOTE]
-> If you are checking many links from a single website, chances are you will get
+> When checking many links from a single website, chances are you will get
 > rate limited at some point.
 The result is that lychee will report a lot of broken
 > links with `429` as a status code.
 > Below you'll find some ideas to mitigate that scenario.